Natural life-like images

 Repeater Data

-Repeater data embeds in AV
+Repeater data embeds in any form

 Sink Data